agnostechvalley/episode-fetcher-elixir/README.md

 ## Build

-Make sure you have [Elixir](http://elixir-lang.org/) installed, then clone the repo and run `mix do deps.get, deps.compile`
+Make sure you have [Elixir](http://elixir-lang.org/) installed, clone the repo and run `mix do deps.get, deps.compile`.
+Then run `mix escript.build` to build elixir_sips_rss.

 ## Run it